superhsuSFX/kubernetes-java/README.md

 -cluster-admin --clusterrole=cluster-admin --serviceaccount=default:signalfx-agent

 # You will also need:
-Git installed
-Java 8 or above installed
+Git, Java 8 or above, Maven, Docker.
-Maven Installed
-docker Installed.

 #Git clone to your k8s Master
  https://github.com/shabuhabs/kubernetes-java.git